 Gigafactory 1, the site in Nevada, is a joint venture with $4.5 billion behind it to date.
 Panasonic builds the cylindrical battery cells themselves, while Tesla arranges those cells into battery packs before installing them in cars at its Fremont facility in California.
 The expansion, which was supposed to be completed by 2020 according to Nikkei, would have bumped annual battery capacity from 35 gigawatt-hours to 54.
 The two companies first signed an agreement in 2009.

 Shanghai's Gigafactory, referred to as Gigafactory 2, hopes to build both cars and batteries for local markets, eliminating the frustrating shipping process (and the related tariffs) that Tesla currently endures to send its cars to The Middle Kingdom.
-Gigafactory 2 won't be a simple JV between just Tesla and Panasonic, though -- it'sto ensure the factory can run at its expected full clip.
+Gigafactory 2 won't be a simple JV between just Tesla and Panasonic, though -- it's reportedly working to secure additional supplier agreements to ensure the factory can run at its expected full clip.

-The first quarter of 2019 was a mixed bag for Tesla., an overwhelming majority of which were Model 3s, an improvement over previous figures.
+The first quarter of 2019 was a mixed bag for Tesla.
+The automaker built 77,100 cars in Q1, an overwhelming majority of which were Model 3s, an improvement over previous figures.
 However, at the same time, deliveries were down compared to Q4 2018.
 While it was still a year-over-year improvement, Tesla blamed long deliveries to China and Europe for the lower delivery figure.
 The automaker is now working on improving its delivery process, and the Chinese Gigafactory will play a major part in reducing those stressors.